-Creating a checklist ahead of tackling your first Statement of Standards for Attestations Engagements 18 (SSAE 18) Service Organization Control (SOC) 1 Audit will help make sure things go far more smoothly than if you leave anything to chance.
+Creating a checklist ahead of tackling your first Service Organization Control (SOC) 1 Audit will help make sure things go far more smoothly than if you leave anything to chance.
 At I.S.
 Partners, LLC. our auditing team has come up with a checklist we believe will make your first SOC 1 audit much simpler and stress-free for your team.

-Why Do You Need to Perform a SOC 1 Audit?
+Why Do You Need a SOC 1 Audit?

 As a service organization, it is important that you maintain certain financial reporting standards in order to account to your clients, which are considered service user entities.

 Your SOC 1 audit, prepared in accordance with AT-C section 320, Reporting on an Examination of Controls at a Service Organization Relevant to User Entities’ Internal Control Over Financial Reporting, will help you and your selected CPA firm assess the effectiveness of the controls at your service organization.

 You may need to perform a SOC 1 Audit if you provide services that involve payroll processing, cloud hosting and storage, medical claims processing, and Software-as-a-Service (SaaS).